Rank growth of elliptic curves in $S_4$ and $A_4$ quartic extensions of the rationals: Rank Growth in -quartics

-Consider an $S_4$ (or $A_4$) extension $K/\Q$.
+Consider an $S_4$ (or $A_4$) extension $K/\Q$ with Galois closure $\tilde K$.
 We are principally concerned with the change (or lack of change) in rank in the group of $K$-rational points vs. the group of $\mathbb{Q}$-rational points of $E$.
-We'll show this rank change is governed by the rank growth in a quadratic extension of fields between $\Q$ and the normal closure of $K$, which we'll denote by $\tilde K$. $K_3$ will always denote a cubic resolvent for our quartic extension(s).
+We will show this rank change is governed by the rank growth in a quadratic extension of fields between $\Q$ and $\tilde K$. $K_3$ will always denote a cubic resolvent for our quartic extension(s).
 Of particular interest will be fixing an admissible cubic resolvent $K_3$ and considering many quartic $S_4$ (or $A_4$) extensions $K$ with cubic resolvent $K_3$.